Israeli wine

 Israeli wine is produced by hundreds of wineries, ranging in size from small boutique enterprises to large companies producing over ten million bottles per year.

 Wine has been produced in the Land of Israel since biblical times.
 Wine was exported to Rome during the Roman period, but under the Muslim rulers the production was virtually wiped out.
 Under the Crusaders, winemaking was temporarily revived.

 The modern Israeli wine industry was founded by Baron Edmond James de Rothschild, owner of the Bordeaux estate Château Lafite-Rothschild.
 Today, Israeli winemaking takes place in five vine-growing regions: Galil (Galilee, including the Golan Heights), the region most suited for viticulture due to its high elevation, cool breezes, marked day and night temperature changes and rich, well-drained soils; the Judean Hills, surrounding the city of Jerusalem; Shimshon (Samson), located between the Judean Hills and the Coastal Plain; the Negev, a semi-arid desert region, where drip irrigation has made grape growing possible; and the Sharon plain near the Mediterranean coast and just south of Haifa, surrounding the towns of Zichron Ya'akov and Binyamina, which is the largest grape growing area in Israel.

 In 2011, Israeli wine exports totaled over $26.7 million.
-As of 2012, Israel had 12,355 acres of vineyards.
+As of 2012, Israel had 12,355 acre of vineyards.